rujunhan/QADeepRL/QA_env/README.md

-1. Relicate BiDAF model in PyTorch.
+1. Replicate BiDAF model in PyTorch.
 2. Train and test with SQuAD and SearchQA datasets